 7. Check which apps have access to the camera and revoke it.
 Go to Settings > Apps > Apps Permissions > Camera > Temporarily toggle off the bars by all apps except your native camera app.
 Turn them back on one by one and check which app is causing problems.

 8. Remove third-party camera apps that might cause a conflict.
-Delete them one by one so you can check which one is causing trouble.
+Delete them one by one to check which one is causing trouble.

 9. Check for system updates by going to Settings > System & Updates > Software update > Check for updates > if there’s a new update, download and run it.